Board of Directors

 Peter has been providing leadership at board level to a number of organizations.
 Peter also has a passion for personal and leadership development and is currently pursuing a Chartered Director (C.Dir.) from the Directors College put on by the DeGroote School of Business of McMaster University.
 Peter is an Arrow Leadership Alumni, DEXIO teacher (www.dexioinc.com), and past host for eQuip Leadership.
 Married 24 years, Peter and his wife Mary Lynn have 7 children, the oldest being married.
 Having attending a dozens of personal and marriage seminars, Peter and Mary Lynn serve on the Marriage and Family matters team at WECA performing pre-married counseling and general marriage counseling.

-Charles Dokmo serves as Vice-President, Advancement at Springs Rescue Mission in Colorado Springs, CO.
+Charles Dokmo serves as a Coach and Consultant to non-profits and Christian leaders.
+Charles most recently served as Vice-President, Advancement at Springs Rescue Mission in Colorado Springs, CO.
 Charles has extensive international experience with the Navigators, launching Resource Exchange International as well as serving in leadership roles with World Vision International, Opportunity International USA, and Compassion International.
 Charles and his wife, Diane make their home in Colorado Springs, CO and have three grown children.
 Charles has served as an on-site mentor-coach (“leadership partner”) with Arrow’s Executive Stream.

 Jay R. Lee serves as Lead Pastor at Bethany Well Church, a Korean-American church located in Fort Lee, New Jersey.
 Jay earned a B.S. in Computer Science from Penn State, is a graduate of Stevens Institute of Technology and worked more than 14 years in the IT sector, until God called him to ordained ministry.
 Jay previously served at Goodwill Church in NY and was ordained by the Evangelical Presbyterian Church (EPC) after graduating with his M. Div. from Alliance Theological Seminary.
 He is a graduate of the Arrow Leadership Program and is currently pursuing his doctorate at Gordon-Conwell Theological Seminary.
 Jay lives in Middle Hope, New York with his wife Susan.
 They have three children – Colin, Audrey and Mia.